Monsterlud/KitchenCounter/README.md

 ![kitchencounter_logo](images/kc+_logo.png)
 # KitchenCounter+
 This was the final capstone project at WGU.
-Although I learned quite a bit during the development of this app, I acknowledge that this is spaghetti code in all of it's carbo-loaded glory.
-I plan on taking another stab at this after I finish GrooveStock, as it is based on a real-work need that I experienced while working at Pixar Animation Studios.

 **KitchenCounter+** is team-oriented inventory, request, and order system for food service organizations.
 Using Android tablets, the entire kitchen team can use